You are here

 Studies that involve secondary research with biological specimens or health information are not clinical trials.

-Resources to Clarify the Definition
+Resources to Clarify the NIH Definition of a Clinical Trial

 These simplified case studies illustrate the differences between clinical trials and clinical studies.